Determinants of Intrauterine Device Acceptance among Married Women in Coastal Karnataka, India LC05-LC09

-Introduction: Intrauterine Devices (IUDs) are the most effective long term, temporary method of contraception which have many benefits such as low cost, minimal side effects, etc. Despite this, IUD use is not prevalent in India; though, the expanding population stresses the dire need for effective contraceptive use.
+Introduction: Intrauterine Devices (IUDs) are the most effective long term, temporary method of contraception which have many benefits such as low cost and minimal side effects.
+Despite this, IUD use is not prevalent in India; though, the expanding population stresses the dire need for effective contraceptive use.

 Aim: To determine the reasons for acceptance and use of IUDs among the women and the side effects experienced by them, to utilise this information to further increase the rate of acceptance of IUDs.

 Materials and Methods: The present cross-sectional study was done in three health care facilities: a Government Maternity Hospital, a private tertiary care hospital and a Community Health Centre (CHC), associated with Kasturba Medical College (KMC), Mangalore, Karnataka, India.
 Before conducting the study, ethical clearance was obtained from the Institutional Ethics Committee (IEC) of KMC, Mangalore.
 Participant information sheets and informed consent forms were distributed.
 We studied 110 married women who had IUDs inserted.
 Demographic details, source of information, factors motivating IUD use, reasons for the use of IUDs and side effects were assessed using a questionnaire.